Background

 This project was identified as a key priority in our Open Space Plan 2024-2034.

-The planning process involved a site audit to determine the most suitable location, which considered access, service location, existing trees and crime prevention through environmental design (CPTED) principles.
+The planning process involved a site audit to determine the most suitable location, which considered access, service location, existing trees and crime prevention through environmental design principles.

 The two potential locations included: